ssl/ezXSS/readme.md

 ## Demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.

-**If you want to buy me a beer: 1EzxssMj2wAj63LkNwRJfsjVgWxbPt2DbN**

 ## Screenshots

 ![Dashboard](https://i.imgur.com/79wSggJ.png)